 Is a lump a sign of an invasive lobular breast cancer?

-ILC usually doesn’t form a lump.
+ILC may or may not form a lump.
 If it’s found by palpating (lightly pressing) the breast, it is more likely to resemble a fullness or thickening in one area that feels different from surrounding parts.
 On a mammogram, ILC often appears as an area of distortion.
-The diagnosis is confirmed by extracting a small piece of the abnormal tissue with a needle and examining it under a microscope.
+The diagnosis is confirmed by performing a biopsy of the tissue in the abnormal area.
 The majority of ILCs are estrogen receptor-positive (ER-positive), meaning they can use the hormone estrogen to grow.

 How is invasive lobular breast cancer treated?

-Surgical treatment for invasive breast cancer follows the same approach whether the patient has an invasive lobular or invasive ductal cancer, says Tari King, MD, chief of breast surgery at the Susan F. Smith Center for Women’s Cancers at Dana-Farber, who has studied both in situ and lobular breast cancers.
+Surgical treatment for invasive breast cancer follows the same approach whether the patient has an invasive lobular or invasive ductal cancer, says Tari King, MD, chief of breast surgery at Dana-Farber Brigham Cancer Center, who has studied both in situ and lobular breast cancers.
 Most women with invasive breast cancer first undergo surgery to remove the tumor.
 Depending on the size of the tumor, surgical options may include a lumpectomy (removing just the tumor and a margin of surrounding tissue) or a mastectomy (removing the whole breast).
 It is also important to determine whether cancer cells have spread from the breast to the lymph nodes under the arm.

 - What Does a Breast Cancer Lump Feel Like?